0art0/LeanInk/README.md

 ---

 However, in practice the code is designed to generate tactic-step data in bulk from `mathlib4` files.
 The Python script `tactic_extraction.py` runs the `leanInk` script concurrently on the entire `mathlib4` directory (using the version specified in the `lakefile` or `manifest.json` file), handling the creation of the `TacticExtractionData` folder in the process.
 The variable `num_workers` in the `tactic_extraction.py` file can be modified to set the maximum number of processes that are allowed to run in parallel.

+The entire tactic extraction process is bundled up into the `extract_tactic_data.sh` script in the top-level directory.
+Instructions for use are mentioned in the second paragraph of this `README` file.

 # Contributing